mmomtchev/mmomtchev/README.md

 * [orbitron](https://github.com/mmomtchev/orbitron) - a tool for making `.gif` and `.mp4` animations of orbiting bodies out of the NASA/JPL Horizons data

+# No longer maintained

+* [react-native-settings](https://github.com/mmomtchev/react-native-settings) - an all-in-one component for creating cross-platform settings (preferences) screens with React Native
+* [react-edit-list](https://github.com/mmomtchev/react-edit-list) - an universal editable ListView React component that can interact with an external API
+* [@mmomtchev/expo-android-localized-app-name](https://github.com/mmomtchev/expo-android-localized-app-name) - an [expo](https://expo.dev) plugin for having a localized app name in managed React Native workflows

 # Websites

-I am mostly a C++/JavaScript integration expert with a focus on V8/Node.js internals, but I also do lots of browser JS / web development:
+I also do lots of browser JS / web development:
 * [velivole.fr / meteo.guru](https://www.velivole.fr) - is a free soaring weather site for paragliding, hang-gliding and sail-plane pilots.
 It is complex application which includes a **vanilla JS / OpenLayers 6 / custom webpack** front-end, an **Express.js/Node.js** backend and a **Node.js/C++** computational engine for specialized numerical weather prediction that consists of a secondary model running on top of the French and German national weather models.
 You can see an overview of velivole/meteo.guru [here](https://raw.githubusercontent.com/mmomtchev/mmomtchev/master/velivole.fr-Architecture-Overview.svg) and explore its API [here](https://www.velivole.fr/apidoc/).
 The website includes a number of GIS innovations, including the remote querying of MVT data using [query-mvt](https://github.com/mmomtchev/query-mvt).
 It is also the very first site in the world to support the displaying of remote MBTiles maps using [ol-mbtiles](https://github.com/mmomtchev/ol-mbtiles).
 Almost all of my GIS software listed above is used in some way on this site.
 * [xc-db.velivole.fr](https://xcdb.velivole.fr) - an [open-sourced](https://github.com/mmomtchev/xc-db) navigator/explorer that can uses basic machine-learning (an algorithm loosely based on K-means clustering) to deduce the typical routes pilots will take depending on the prevailing winds by classifying all paragliding flights of the French Federal Distance Cup of the French Paragliding Association. **Node.js/Express.js/gdal-async** backend with a **React/Redux/rlayers** front-end. *No mobile version available at the moment.* The sites is a demonstration of the capabilities of `gdal-async` used with Express.js and `rlayers` as it includes a dynamically computed particle visualization entirely in React/rlayers that uses an SQL database with 700M lines.
 * [isitplausible.com](https://isitplausible.com) - a StackOverflow-inspired website for analyzing the scientific accuracy of Sci-Fi movies, books and video games. **Node.js/Express.js** backend with **React/Next.js**, this was my first foray in the world of server-side rendering with React.